gsamokovarov/web-console/README.markdown

 `config.web_console.whitelisted_ips` lets you control which IP's have access to the console.

-Let's say you want to share your console with just that one roommate, you like and his/her IP is `192.168.0.100`.
+Let's say you want to share your console with `192.168.0.100`.
+You can do this:

 ```ruby
 class Application < Rails::Application